 What if my child is sick or will be absent?

 If your child is going to be absent, please phone the preschool classroom at 306-683-4631 before class begins or leave a message on the classroom answering machine.
 You must also inform the teacher if someone else will be picking up your child after class.

 - A backpack large enough to fit a water bottle, snack, shoes and a change of clothes.

 - Clean, indoor shoes with non-marking sole

 - There are no other supplies required to prepare for school.
 School supplies are shared amongst all the students.
-You will be required to sign up for one supply item at the Parent Information Night.
-These items are all under $10.

 - Please remember children are at school to play.
 Please dress them accordingly in suitable, comfortable and washable clothing